Vibe coding in 2026: build real apps without writing code

 When Wix acquired Base44 for $80M just six months post-launch, it validated what the platform’s 250K+ users already knew: sometimes the best solution is the one that handles everything for you.

-This integration becomes powerful when you’re operating solo.
+This integration becomes powerful when you are operating solo.
 Instead of managing multiple services, billing accounts, and integration points, you have one dashboard controlling everything.
 The monthly cost is higher than cobbling together free tiers of different services, but the time savings often justify the expense for revenue-generating projects.

 Replit: The Learning Playground